 The Lenovo’s Legion series has an industrial design, and they were purposely designed to not look like other gaming laptops.
 The whole idea of the laptop is that you work and play when you’re home.
 But it still has the Legion logo along the side, and you’ll be able to light up the Y, depending on the model you get.
 In fact, one thing that seems to be new about this model is that it actually has some RGB lighting.
 Historically, you’ve had to upgrade to the 7 series for that.
 The model that Lenovo sent me still has all-white lighting, though.

-Also, the Lenovo Legion laptop had borrowed its keyboard from the ThinkPad laptops, which results in having a good typing experience.
+Also, the Lenovo Legion laptop had borrowed its keyboard from the ThinkPad laptops, resulting in a good typing experience.

 Lenovo Legion 5i: Display